funvill/funvill.github.io/_posts/2017-02-20-woodworking-in-vancouver.md

 ## Places to avoid

 Vancouver has a lot of great resources for woodworking but there are also some places that are horrible.
-If you have had the unfortunate experience of going to The [Vancouver Hackspace](https://blog.abluestar.com/alternatives-to-the-vancouver-hackspace) (VHS), please don't give up on woodworking!, and try one of the great alternatives in Vancouver.
-Their small selection of used recycled tools are constantly broken. dull, or unsafe.
-Their volunteers are all but useless, and teach bad habits.
+If you have had the unfortunate experience of going to The [Vancouver Hackspace](https://blog.abluestar.com/alternatives-to-the-vancouver-hackspace) (VHS), please don't give up on woodworking! and try one of the great alternatives in Vancouver.
+Their small selection of used recycled tools are constantly broken, dull, or unsafe.
+Their volunteers are all but useless, and teach bad unsafe habits.
 They are not adequate insured and are a accident waiting to happen.
 Their space is too small to a project of any reasonable size.
-No proper ventilation, etc...
+No proper ventilation, the list goes on.

 Don't let the Vancouver hackspace ruin your experience with woodworking.